 My favorite stalls in the English Market include The Alternative Bread Company, and The Real Olive Company.

 The English Market is also a great spot for a bite to eat with some of the best ready-made food in Cork on offer here like The Sandwich Stall (from the founders of The Real Olive Company) and Maki Sushi Rolls.
-For great coffee, you can’t go wrong with Cafe Marius or Coffee Central
+For great coffee, you can’t go wrong with Cafe Marius or Coffee Central.

 Or head upstairs to the famous Farmgate Cafe for a doorstop sandwich (really thick bread, for those that don’t know) and a delicious coffee.
 There’s a fantastic view of the market from up here too.

-This guided culinary tour is a great option to see The English Market with a knowledgable guide and it also includes lunch.
+This guided culinary tour is a great option to see The English Market with a knowledgeable local guide and it also includes a pub lunch.
+It’s 3 hours long and costs from €120.

 Cork’s English Market is open Monday to Saturday from 8 am – 6 pm.